-(b) Insta ıllmen t Payments s - Participants may elect distribution under a systematic withdrawal plan (installments). (c) - A Participant whose employment has terminated and whose Account is distributable in accordance with the provisions asic Plan Document may elect to withdraw any portion of his vested interest in his Account in cash at any time. (d) Ann uities (Check if the ne Plan is retaining any annuity form(s) of payment.)
-(1) An a nnuity form of pa ayment is available under the Plan for the following reason(s) (check (A) and/or (B), as applicable): (A) to the Ad alt of the Plan's receipt of a transfer of assets from another defined contribution plan or pursuant to the Plan terms prior doption Agreement Effective Date specified in Subsection 1.01(g)(1), benefits were previously payable in the form of ty that the Employer elects to continue to be offered as a form of payment under the Plan.
-(B) received a transfer of assets from a plan that was subject to the minimum funding requirements of Code Section 412 efore an annuity form of payment is a protected benefit under the Plan in accordance with Code Section 411(d)(6).
-(2) The norma l form of p ayment under the Plan is (check (A) or (B)): (A) A lump s sum payment. (i) - annuity forms of payment (check (I) and/or (II), as applicable).
-(Must check and complete (I) if a life annuity is one tional annuity forms of payment under the Plan.)
-(I) □ A married Participant who elects an annuity form of payment shall receive a qualified joint and The qualified preretirement survivor annuity provided to the spouse of a married Participant who elects an annuity form of payment is purchased with% (at least 50%) of the Participant's Account.
-(II) 🗆 Other annuity form(s) of payment.
+(b) Installment Payments - Participants may elect distribution under a systematic withdrawal plan (installments). (c) Partial Withdrawals - A Participant whose employment has terminated and whose Account is distributable in accordance with the provisions of Article 12 of the Basic Plan Document may elect to withdraw any portion of his vested interest in his Account in cash at any time. (d) Ann uities ( (Check if the P Plan is retaining any annuity form(s) of payment.)
+(1) An a nnuity form of payment is available under the Plan for the following reason(s) (check (A) and/or (B), as applicable): (A) to th e Adopt f the Plan's receipt of a transfer of assets from another defined contribution plan or pursuant to the Plan terms prior ion Agreement Effective Date specified in Subsection 1.01(g)(1), benefits were previously payable in the form of nat the Employer elects to continue to be offered as a form of payment under the Plan.
+(B) reived a transfer of assets from a plan that was subject to the minimum funding requirements of Code Section 412 e an annuity form of payment is a protected benefit under the Plan in accordance with Code Section 411(d)(6).
+(2) The normal form of payr nent under the Plan is (check (A) or (B)): (A) A lu mp sum payment. (i) - nuity forms of payment (check (I) and/or (II), as applicable).
+(Must check and complete (I) if a life annuity is one nal annuity forms of payment under the Plan.)
+(I) A married Participant who elects an annuity form of payment shall receive a qualified joint and% (at least 50% but not more than 100%) survivor annuity.
+An unmarried Participant shall receive a single life annuity.
+The qualified preretirement survivor annuity provided to the spouse of a married Participant who elects an annuity form of payment is purchased with% (at least 50%) of the Participant's Account.
+(II) Other annuity form(s) of payment.
 Please complete Section (a) of the Forms of Payment Addendum describing the other annuity form(s) of payment available under the Plan.
-(B) A life annu nity (complete (i) and (ii) and check (iii) if applicable.) (i) nal form for married Participants is a qualified joint and% (at least 50% but not more than 100%) survivor The normal form for unmarried Participants is a single life annuity. (ii) - ified preretirement survivor annuity provided to a Participant's spouse is purchased with (iii) Other annuity form(s) of payment.
-Please complete Subsection (a) of the Forms of Payment Addendum describing the other annuity form(s) of payment available under the Plan.
+(B) A life annuity (complete (i) and (ii) and check (iii) if applicable.) (i) form for married Participants is a qualified joint and% (at least 50% but not more than 100%) survivor normal form for unmarried Participants is a single life annuity. (ii) - d preretirement survivor annuity provided to a Participant's spouse is purchased with% (at least 50%) of nt's Account. (iii) er annuity form(s) of payment.
+Please complete Subsection (a) of the Forms of Payment Addendum describing the rannuity form(s) of payment available under the Plan.